NithinXD/RAG/README.md

-# Tranquility Spa & Wellness Center AI Agent
+# Red Trends Spa & Wellness Center AI Agent

-This project implements an AI chatbot agent for Tranquility Spa & Wellness Center using Agno and Gemini.
+This project implements an AI chatbot agent for Red Trends Spa & Wellness Center using Agno and Gemini.
 The agent provides customer support, answers questions about services, and handles bookings.

 ## Features